jasonlewis/resource-watcher/README.md

 ## Installation

-You can use the Resource Watcher in any application, however it's bundled with a service provider for ease of use within Laravel 4.
-Add Resource Watcher as a dependency in your `composer.json` file.
+To install Resource Watcher add it to the `requires` key of your `composer.json` file.

 ```
 "jasonlewis/resource-watcher": "1.0.*"